beingenious/EventEmitter/docs/guide.md

 ### Fetching the listeners

-If you really need to then you can get an array of all listeners attached to an event with the `getListeners` method.
+If you really need to then you can get an array of all listeners attached to an event with the `getEventListeners` method.

 ```javascript
 function listener1() {